AmanSwar/TorchSSL/README.md

 - [ ] TorchScript & JIT support for deployment.
 - [ ] Pretrained checkpoints.

----

-## 🧑‍💻 Author
+## Author

-Built by [**Aman Swar**](https://github.com/AmanSwar) — aspiring AI systems engineer with a deep interest in large-scale training, CUDA kernels, and high-performance deep learning systems.
+Built by [Aman Swar](https://github.com/AmanSwar) — an aspiring AI systems engineer with a deep interest in large-scale training, CUDA kernels, and high-performance deep learning systems.

----

-## 🛡 License
+## License

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.

----

-## 🌟 Star the Repo

-If you like this project, please consider leaving a ⭐ — it helps more than you think!